Regular icosahedron: Stellations

 The regular icosahedron has a large number of stellations, constructed by extending the faces of a regular icosahedron.
 Coxeter, du Val, Flather & Petrie (1938) in their work, The Fifty-Nine Icosahedra, identified fifty-nine stellations for the regular icosahedron.
 The regular icosahedron itself is the zeroth stellation of an icosahedron, and the first stellation has each original face augmented by a low pyramid.
 The final stellation includes all of the cells in the icosahedron's stellation diagram, meaning every three intersecting face planes of the icosahedral core intersect either on a vertex of this polyhedron or inside it.

-The six stellations of the regular icosahedron according to Coxeter, du Val, Flather & Petrie (1938): regular icosahedron (zeroth), the first stellation, regular compound of five octahedra, excavated dodecahedron, great icosahedron, and final stellation.
+Six stellations of the regular icosahedron according to Coxeter, du Val, Flather & Petrie (1938): regular icosahedron (zeroth), the first stellation, regular compound of five octahedra, excavated dodecahedron, great icosahedron, and final stellation.
 See the list for more.

 Faceting

-The great dodecahedron has other ways to construct from the regular icosahedron.
-Aside from the stellation, the great dodecahedron can be constructed by faceting the regular icosahedron, that is, removing the pentagonal faces of the regular icosahedron without removing the vertices or creating a new one; or forming a regular pentagon by each of the five vertices inside of a regular icosahedron, and twelve regular pentagons intersecting each other, making a pentagram as its vertex figure.
+The great dodecahedron can be constructed from the regular icosahedron in other ways.
+Aside from the stellation, the great dodecahedron can be constructed by faceting the regular icosahedron, that is, removing the triangle faces of the regular icosahedron without removing the vertices or creating a new one; then forming twelve regular pentagons on sets of five vertices inside of a regular icosahedron.
+These new faces intersect each other, making a pentagram as the vertex figure.